All You Need is pi: Quantum Computing with Hermitian Gates: Controlled U(4) gates construction

-\begin{lemma} Any $\MCO{V}{c}{\{t_1,t_2\}}$ gate with $V\in U(4)$ can be implemented in LNN architecture over 3 neighbouring qubits using 13 CNOT gates if the control qubit $c$ is the first or the last qubit. \end{lemma} \begin{proof} According to \lem{CU4_a2a_lem}, any $\MCO{V}{c}{\{t_1,t_2\}}$ operator can be implemented using the structure described in \qc{CU4_a2a} if $c$ is the first qubit (if it is the last qubit then the structure is simply flipped).
+\begin{lemma} Any $\MCO{V}{c}{\{t_1,t_2\}}$ gate with $V\in U(4)$ can be implemented in LNN architecture over 3 neighbouring qubits using 13 CNOT gates if $c$ is the first or the last qubit. \end{lemma} \begin{proof} According to \lem{CU4_a2a_lem}, any $\MCO{V}{c}{\{t_1,t_2\}}$ operator can be implemented using the structure described in \qc{CU4_a2a} if $c$ is the first qubit (if it is the last qubit then the structure is simply flipped).
 This structure requires three gates of the form $\MCO{\rpisub{b}}{c}{t_2}\MCO{\rpisub{a}}{c}{t_1}$.
-Each such gate can be decomposed in LNN connectivity using 3 CNOT gates as follows:

-Simply by decomposing the gates according to \thm{1CNOT_iff} and applying a well known CNOT identity.
-The circuit requires 4 additional CNOT gates which already operate on neighbouring qubits, and therefore, the total number of CNOT gates is 13. \end{proof}
+Each of these can be decomposed in LNN connectivity using 3 CNOT gates simply by decomposing the gates as \qc{crpi} and applying the identity $\MCO{X}{c}{t_1}\MCO{X}{c}{t_2}=\MCO{X}{t_1}{t_2}\MCO{X}{c}{t_1}\MCO{X}{t_1}{t_2}$.
+The circuit requires 4 additional CNOT gates which already operate on neighbouring qubits. \end{proof}

-\begin{lemma} Any $\MCO{V}{c}{\{t_1,t_2\}}$ gate with $V\in U(4)$ can be implemented in LNN architecture over 3 neighbouring qubits using 13 CNOT gates if the control qubit $c$ is the central qubit. \end{lemma} \begin{proof} Using \qc{CU4_a2a} with a swap gate applied on $c,t_1$ in the beginning and the end of the circuit, the following implementation is achieved:
+\begin{lemma} Any $\MCO{V}{c}{\{t_1,t_2\}}$ gate with $V\in U(4)$ can be implemented in LNN architecture over 3 neighbouring qubits using 13 CNOT gates if $c$ is the central qubit. \end{lemma} \begin{proof} The labels of $c,t_1$ in \qc{CU4_a2a} can be swapped by applying a SWAP gate on on each side of the circuit.